I've Been Ice Fishing for Decades—These Are the 6 Best Gloves I've Used

 • Not insulated

-A lot of anglers wear a thin liner glove inside of heavier gloves or mittens so that they have some protection when they need to drop the heavy gloves for things like tying a knot or reeling in a fish.
+A lot of anglers wear a thin liner glove inside of heavier gloves or mittens so that they have some protection when they need to drop the heavy gloves for things like tying a knot or reeling in a fish (check out our favorite ice fishing reels).
 That’s where these gloves from Fish Money come in.
 Thin and form-fitting, they have slits cut into the thumb and fingers so you can pull out your fingers and tie knots.
 They’re smartphone-compatible and they feature a brushed interior that’s comfortable, too.

 The biggest gripe is that they aren’t waterproof, which can be a pain, especially if you get them wet early on in a fishing trip.
 There isn’t much to them to keep your hands warm, so you’ll want to have other gloves, but they add a layer of protection when you need it.